gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

-## Expansion and Contraction analysis and scripts
+## Expansion and Contraction scripts

 This script could be modified for use on other projects.
 The only two inputs are